Empty

 4. Do your homework.

 The growing number of websites that evaluate nonprofits examine areas such as the organization’s mission, size, effectiveness and financial transparency.
 These sites also include details about a nonprofit’s activities, and some even compare different organizations.
 It is important to remember, however, that some larger organizations may appear better because they have the time and funding to collect data and present themselves in a positive light, while smaller charities may actually do more with fewer resources.
-Some respected evaluation websites include Give.org, CharityWatch.org, Guidestar.org, CharityNavigator.org and Givewell.org.
+Some respected evaluation websites include Give.org, CharityWatch.org, CharityNavigator.org and GiveWell.org.

 5. Do your homework 2.0.